jaicab/progressiveenhancement/README.md

 # Progressive Enhancement.
 A site for all things progressively enhanced. - [https://progressiveenhancement.org](https://progressiveenhancement.org)

 I want this to be the place where people go to learn about progressive enhancement.
-For now categories are articles, examples, tools, and guidelines, but this could change.
-After [#enhanceconf](https://twitter.com/hashtag/EnhanceConf?src=hash&lang=es), I will process the data and PRs sent, recategorise it and redesign the site (this is just a placeholder).
+For now categories are articles, examples, tools, talks and guidelines, but this could change.
+Once we have gathered enough resources, I will process the data and PRs sent, (probably) recategorise them and redesign the site (this is just a placeholder).

 If there are any resources related with **progressive enhancement** that you have bookmarked or found interesting, please [submit them using this form](http://goo.gl/forms/X5fy7xpA0a), which can also be found embedded on the site.